The Bluff View Guide to Climbing on Cayman Brac

 About 100m from the Lighthouse car park there is a cairn next to the trail.
 From this first cairn, look straight out towards the edge to see some large bushes with a few palm trees.

 *What’s the Point?
 Ti, T, 5.9 2/13/2.
-From the first cairn angle hard right to the very NE Point of the island.
-A little run out if 9 is your limit and sharp at the top, but an impressive position.
-Anchors a bit over the edge on a slab.
+From the first cairn angle hard right (easiest walking) to the very NE Point of the island.
+A little run out if 9 is your limit, and sharp at the top, but an impressive position.
+Anchors are over the edge on a slab.
 Beware the waves!
 One day a wave broke OVER my belayer, like a surfer in the tube, and left her scared but dry!
 GB

 ****Freedom Ti, T, 12c 2/17/2.
 About 25’ left of What’s the Point.
 Anchors are just below the left side of a large block.
 Three 5.12 cruxes: technical, mono pulling and a roof.
 LG & JE